Jianningli/medshapenet-feedback/forensic-facial-reconstruction/readme.md

-## Forensic facial reconstruction: Reconstructing the facial profile from the underlying skull
+## Forensic facial reconstruction: reconstructing the facial profile from the underlying skull

 ### Overview